-Girl, 3, Missing From Her Bed — Father Not Convinced Daughter Abducted As Mother Suggests
+Girl, 3, Missing From Her Bed, Father Not Convinced Daughter Abducted As Mother Suggests

 Back in 2016, Woods and his partner were granted custody of Mariah and her two brothers temporarily while the mother of the three children was involved in a Child Protective Services investigation.
 Woods and his partner had the trio of siblings in their care for about a month.

 Woods told the local news that he is not convinced his daughter was abducted.
-He said to local ABC News:

-“Someone just walked right up in there, grabbed the 3-year-old out of the bed and she didn’t cry, she didn’t scream?
+He said to WCTI12, “Someone just walked right up in there, grabbed the 3-year-old out of the bed and she didn’t cry, she didn’t scream?
 Nobody heard anything?
 Four people in the house, two adults and two kids someone just comes up and snatches the baby and walks out?”

 "I'll do anything that I can…just bring her home."
 The mother of missing 3-year-old Mariah Woods is pleading for her daughter to be returned safely: https://t.co/JBES9TKPed pic.twitter.com/KriRKgUOzG